WDI-SEA/google-shopping-functions/readme.md

 ##Bonus

-Create another search function and/or think of other interesting ways to combine the functions to preform useful searches.
+Create another search function and/or think of other interesting ways to combine the functions to perform useful searches.

 ---